renovatebot/renovate/docs/usage/modules/manager.md

 }
 ```

-The above would then result in all other managers being disabled, including Bundler, Composer, Docker Compose, etc.
+Using the `enabledManager` array disables all other managers, this includes Bundler, Composer, Docker Compose, etc.